Home

 Step 3.
 Mix frit powder with Klr-Fire or other medium to achieve the correct painting consistency.

-Step 4.
-Paint white art glass as detailed on the glass powder painting page.
 For this exercise thick cocktail sticks were used to apply and blend the powder on the glass.

 Step 5.
 When the paint is dry stack white fusing glass painted side up on clear glass and place on prepared kiln shelf and put in glass fusing kiln.

-Step 6.
 You can use your own firing schedule or use this one as a guide:

 1. 600°F (331°C) up to 1000°F (538°C) hold 20 minutes